ryanallen/words-of-my-perfect-teacher/README.md

 *gsung rab*, Skt. *pravacana*, the words of the [Buddha](#buddha).

 ## Exhaustion of phenomena in the real nature
 *chos nyid zad pa*, one of the [four visions](#four-visions) or experiences on the path of Thogal.
-"All phenomena being purified in the mandala of the sole great essence, all things invented by the mind are exhausted in the real nature.
+"All phenomena being purified in the maṇḍala of the sole great essence, all things invented by the mind are exhausted in the real nature.
 Not even grasping to the real nature remains."
 DICT.

 ## Expedient meaning
 *drang don*, Skt. *neyārtha*.
 The expedient meaning refers to teachings intended to lead unrealized beings towards the truth of the [real meaning](#real-meaning).